polkachu/axelar-operator/README.md

-# Ansible scripts to support all Axelar networks
+# Ansible scripts for all Axelar networks

 TBD